NoelHerr96/cybersecurity/CTF/MFA/README.md

 flag: HSCTF{Sh0u1d_b33n_h1Dd3n!}

 ## Oppgave tekst
-We are currently testing our MFA.
-Can you try if it works?
+We managed to get their login information.
+Can you get further in?
 Username: SikkerAdmin
 Password: password